trixi-framework/TrixiShallowWater.jl/docs/src/development.md

 This page contains some helpful information for the development of TrixiShallowWater.jl.
-Further information about helpful tools for package development in Julia can be found on the [development page](https://trixi-framework.github.io/Trixi.jl/stable/development/) of the Trixi.jl docs
+Further information about helpful tools for package development in Julia can be found on the [development page](https://trixi-framework.github.io/Trixi.jl/stable/development/) of the Trixi.jl docs.

 ## Releasing a new version of TrixiShallowWater